kafene/t/readme.md

 ## Usage

-    t                # list all tasks
+    t                # list unfinished tasks
-    t Shave the cat  # add an item t 2              # erase the second item t -e             # open todo.txt in $EDITOR. t -h             # show this help
+    t Shave the cat  # add an item t 3              # erase the third item t -e             # open todo.txt in $EDITOR. t -r             # reorder the items
-    t -r             # reorder the items
+    t -c             # count the amount of items t -h, --help     # show this message

-    t -c             # count the amount of items
+    # tip: you can use short opts without '-'

 ## Credits